FuelLabs/fuels-ts/apps/docs/src/guide/errors/index.md

 Check the message for more details.
 It could be that the mnemonic phrase word length is _not_ one of the following: 12, 15, 18, 21, or 24 lengths.

-### `INVALID_MULTICALL`

-When the multi-call has a call that returns a heap type that is not the last call, or the multi-call has more than one call that returns a heap type.

-Ensure that the multi-call has only one call that returns a heap type (which should be the last call).

 ### `INVALID_PASSWORD`

 When the provided password is incorrect.